 A humiliating business!

-Unlike Carl-Magnus, Charlotte does recognize her own paradox but at this moment is as powerless as he is to do anything about it.
+Unlike Carl-Magnus, Charlotte does recognize her own paradox, but at this moment she is as powerless as he is to do anything about it.
 However, we notice a sharp difference in tone in the release passages of both songs which foreshadows future developments.
-In the first, the release shows Carl-Magnus weakening, whereas in the second Charlotte becomes more intense and passionate.
+In the first, the release shows Carl-Magnus weakening with his evident dependence on the other sex, whereas in Charlotte’s song the release section becomes more intense and passionate.
 Later, fired by this vehemence, Charlotte re-enters the battle given the opportunity to win back her husband.

 A Summer Night Smiles

-The predominant view in A Little Night Music, however, shows man in conflict less with other people than with his own folly.
+The predominant view in A Little Night Music shows human beings in conflict less with other people than with their own folly.
 At the beginning of the play Madame Armfeldt explains to her granddaughter that the summer night smiles three times “at the follies of human beings, of course.
 The first smile smiles at the young, who know nothing.
 The second, at the fools who know too little. . . and the third at the old who know too much.”
 These smiles are altered somewhat from the film, but significantly Bergman’s second smile is for “the clowns.”
 Fredrika and her grandmother provide a perspective from both extremes of the lifespan, foreseeing and/or remembering the follies of love.

-Much of this perspective comes from the original film. “[Bergman] shows that man, who always tries to exceed his limitations, is a more suitable and common comedy figure than woman. . . .
-In his comedies, the women are usually satisfied with the role traditionally allotted them, and try to keep it.
-The men are dreamers” (Donner 117-8).
-In A Little Night Music the men seem comical because they pretend to be something they are not.
-Henrik studies and suffers to be a ministerial student when his calling is obviously much more earthbound.
+The men pretend to be something they are not, fooling themselves but not others.
+Henrik studies to become a Lutheran minister although his calling is obviously more earthbound; the spirit reaching toward heaven struggles with the temptations of the flesh, represented by Petra and later Anne.
 Fredrik tells his son that “being young in itself can be a trifle ridiculous,” yet he with his eighteen-year-old bride is himself “busy renewing his unrenewable youth.”
 Carl-Magnus sees himself as a magnificent lover and a devoted husband, losing on both counts.

-As mentioned above, one difference in Chekhov’s characters and those in A Little Night Music is that the latter recognize their own folly.
-Madame Armfeldt at dinner serves a magic wine possessing “the power to open the eyes – even of the blindest among us.”
+During the evening the characters gradually come to recognize their own folly.
+At dinner Madame Armfeldt serves a magic wine possessing “the power to open the eyes – even of the blindest among us.”
 Fredrik, who admits his eyes are closed most of the time, is not the only one in need of this night’s revelations.
-Both he and Desiree realize that what has kept them apart is not a villainous Carl-Magnus but their own folly.
+Both he and Desiree realize that what has kept them apart is not Carl-Magnus but their own folly.
 They have been playing their own little games too long, she with her career and her lovers, he with his search for the fountain of youth.
 Desiree aptly sums up their situation:

 Don’t you love farce?